Xp101T7/Xp101T7.github.io/_posts/2023-07-15-Web Automation and Web Scraping Selenium.md

-Open Task Scheduler > Create Basic Task > name and descreption > Daily > Select Time and Start time > Action - Start a program - Select the bat file > finish > Right Click job and test `Run`
+Open Task Scheduler > Create Basic Task > name and descreptio > Daily > Select Time and Start time > Action - Start a program - Select the bat file > finish > Right Click job and test `Run`

 	chat "how to schedule a python exe to run on a scheduled task using a bat file on windows"